wenzhixin/bootstrap-table/src/extensions/filter-control/README.md

 * description: Set true to add a button to clear all the controls added by this plugin.
 * default: `false`

+### filterGenerateClear
+* type: Boolean
+* description: If `filterShowClear` is `true` then this flag can be used to suppress the generation of a clear button.
+When set to `false` the clear functionality will be bound to DOM elements with class `.filter-clear`
+* default: `true`

 ### alignmentSelectControlOptions

 * type: String